dvishist/dvishist/README.md

 - 👯 I’m looking to collaborate on any project that sounds fun
 - 📫 How to reach me: dvishist27@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love and follow many different sports, although I mainly play Cricket!
+- ⚡ Fun fact: I love and follow almost all kind of sports, although I mainly play Cricket!

 ## My Projects